-- Your symptoms, including any that may seem unrelated to your reason for scheduling the appointment
+- Your symptoms, including any that may seem like they're not related to your reason for scheduling the appointment.

 Take a family member or friend along, if possible, to help you remember the information you're given.

-For peripheral neuropathy, basic questions to ask your doctor include:
+For peripheral neuropathy, basic questions to ask include:

 - What's the most likely cause of my symptoms?